ju-tilly/ju-tilly/README.md

 - 👋 Hi, I’m Juce Duarte @ju_tilly
 - 👀 I’m interested in a job.
-- 🌱 I’m currently learning Java, QA, PHP and Postgres.
+- 🌱 I’m currently learning Java, QA and Postgres.
 - 💞️ I’m looking to collaborate on any work.
 - 📫 How to reach me by e-mail juce.duarte.f@gmail.com